zildjianvitoo/zildjianvitoo/README.md

 A talented and creative Frontend Web Developer with an eye for detail looking any element on a website.
 Has hands-on experience with UI/UX team who can work in agile environment and communicated well.

-- 🌱 I’m currently learning about Fullstack Web Development
+- 🌱 I’m currently learning about Fullstack Web Development & Machine Learning Field
 - 💬 Feel free to ask me about web development or JavaScript
 - 📫 How to reach me: zildjianvito.s@gmail.com